Coronavirus and the effects on food businesses

 Suppliers may have changed since before the lockdown, there may be availability issues with certain products, or a simplified menu may have been brought in before the lockdown.
 All of these may affect your allergen information.
 Allergen information and supplier details should be checked prior to trading again, to make sure it is all accurate.

-Fitness to work It will need establishing if all employees are fit to return to work.
+It will need establishing if all employees are fit to return to work.
 For businesses that need it, the FSA (Food Standards Agency) have some good guidance: ‘Food Handlers – Fitness to Work Guidance’.
 This guidance is not specific to coronavirus but the general principles apply.
 It does contain a fitness-to-work questionnaire that can be used for employees to complete.
 See link below.

 Cleaning and cleaning equipment